interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ## SHA-256 {#sha-256-feature-suite}

+The SHA-256 feature suite provides the SHA-256 hash function.
 SHA-256 is a cryptographic hash function published by the US National Institute of Standards and Technology that produces 256 bits of output.
 This feature suite is assigned the feature bit 2^0 = 0x01.

 ## PREIMAGE {#preimage-feature-suite}
-PREIMAGE refers to conditions that use a preimage as a one-time signature.
+The PREIMAGE feature suite provides conditions that use a preimage as a one-time signature.
 This feature suite is assigned the feature bit 2^1 = 0x02.

-The fingerprint of a preimage condition is the hash of some arbitrary value.
-The payload of a preimage fulfillment is the preimage that hashes to the condition's fingerprint.
+The fingerprint of a preimage condition is the hash of an arbitrary value.
+The payload of a preimage fulfillment is the hashed arbitrary value before hashing, also known as the preimage.
 Conditions that use this preimage MUST also rely on a cryptographically secure hashing algorithm.
 Since cryptographically secure hashing functions are preimage-resistant, only the original creator of a preimage condition can produce the preimage, as long as it contains a large amount of random entropy.

 ## PREFIX {#prefix-feature-suite}
-PREFIX refers to conditions that prepend a fixed message to a subcondition.
+The PREFIX feature suite provides conditions that prepend a fixed message to a subcondition.
 This feature suite is assigned the feature bit 2^2 = 0x04.

 A prefix condition prepends the message to be validated with a constant string before passing it on to the subcondition's validation function. <!-- TODO: better explanation of why -->

 ## THRESHOLD {#threshold-feature-suite}
-THRESHOLD refers to conditions that have several weighted subconditions and a threshold number.
+The THRESHOLD feature suite provides conditions that have several weighted subconditions and a threshold number.
 This feature suite is assigned the feature bit 2^3 = 0x08.

 Threshold conditions provide flexible multi-signing, such as requiring "M-of-N" subconditions be fulfilled.
 Subconditions can also be weighted so that one subcondition can count multiple times towards meeting the threshold.

 ## RSA-PSS {#rsa-pss-feature-suite}
+The RSA-PSS feature suite provides the RSS-PSA signature algorithm.
 RSA-PSS is a signature algorithm based on the RSA cryptosystem, which relates to the problem of factoring the product of two large prime numbers.
 This feature suite is assigned the feature bit 2^4 = 0x10.

 ## ED25519 {#ed25519-feature-suite}
-ED25519 is a signature algorithm based on the compact elliptic curve known as Ed25519.
+The ED25519 feature suite provides the Ed25519 signature algorithm.
+Ed25519 is a signature algorithm based on the EdDSA signing scheme and the compact elliptic curve known as Ed25519.
 This feature suite is assigned the feature bit 2^5 = 0x20.